neoforged/governance/discord-roles.md

 - Server manager
 - Role manager

-These roles will be assigned for 6 hours maximum and require an approval of a Steering Council member
+These roles will be assigned for 6 hours maximum and require approval of a Steering Council member.

 #### Medium privilege roles
 There is currently one medium privilege role: